 The key purpose of ADR is to ensure safety during the transport of dangerous goods and to minimize the risk and consequences of accidents during transport operations.

 Initially adopted as the “European Agreement Concerning the International Carriage of Dangerous Goods by Road”, it entered into force on 29 January 1968.
 It is open to accession by all United Nations Member States.
 Acknowledging that the “European” title of the agreement had proven to be a barrier for accession for a number of interested non-European countries, in 2019 contracting parties adopted an amendment to change its title to “Agreement concerning the International Transport of Dangerous Goods by Road”, removing the “European” prefix.

+ADR provisions are harmonized with those applicable to transport of dangerous goods by air, maritime routes, rail and inland waterway based on the United Nations Recommendations for the Transport of Dangerous Goods, Model Regulations.
+This helps to ensure safety throughout a multimodal or intermodal journey without creating unnecessary barriers and delays and simplifies the necessary checks and trans-shipment operations, speeding up the process of loading goods.

 Contents